VNSECURITY/vnsecurity.github.io/_posts/2012-10-28-writeup-hacklu-2012-challenge-12-donn-beach-500.md

   - 'a:0:{}'
 tweetbackscheck:
   - 1408358962
-categories:
-  - 'CTF - CLGT Crew'
+category: ctf - clgt crew
 ---
 > The famous zombie researcher “Donn Beach” almost created an immunization
 > against the dipsomanie virus.
 This severe disease leads to the inability to